JetBrains/intellij-sdk-docs/code_samples/conditional_operator_intention/README.md

 ## Quickstart

-Conditional Operator Converter code sample project provides an intention for converting the *ternary operator* into the *if* statement, i.e.:
+Conditional Operator Converter provides an intention for converting the *ternary operator* into the *if* statement, i.e.:

 ```java